-IFRS 11, which is effective for accounting periods beginning January 1, 2013, describes the accounting for arrangements in which there is joint control.
+IFRS 11 describes the accounting for arrangements in which there is joint control.
 IFRS 11 replaces IAS 31 Interest in Joint Ventures and SIC 13 Jointly Controlled Entities - Non-Monetary Contributions by Venturers.
-The application of IFRS 11 will require judgment in determining the classification of its joint arrangements.
-All joint arrangements will be reviewed by the Company, taking into account their structure, the legal forms of any separate vehicles, the contractual terms of the arrangements and other facts and circumstances.
-The Company is in the process of evaluating the impact of the new standard.
+The application of IFRS 11 required judgment in determining the existence and classification of joint arrangements.
+All contractual arrangements were reviewed by the Company, taking into account factors such as their structure, the legal forms of any separate vehicles, the contractual terms of the arrangements and other facts and circumstances.
+Adoption of this standard did not have a material impact on the Company's financial statements.